To qualify for a One-Parent Family Payment (OFP) you must:

 Men and women are required, under the law, to pay maintenance to a dependent

-spouse, civil partner or cohabitant and any dependent children who are not
+spouse, civil partner or former cohabitant and any dependent children who are

-liable relative and fail to pay enough maintenance to your spouse, civil
+liable relative and fail to pay enough maintenance to your ex-spouse, ex-civil

-partner or cohabitant and dependent child(ren), you must contribute to the cost
+partner or former cohabitant and dependent child(ren), you must contribute to

 The Maintenance Recovery Unit of the Department of Social Protection will

-contact the liable relative if they have not paid enough maintenance, when
+contact the liable relative if they have not paid enough maintenance.
+You can

 to Maintain Family’.